 If you or someone you love and care about has been charged with Los Angeles healthcare fraud, dental fraud, or chiropractic fraud – or any other kind of white collar crime – you may be scared, confused, and disorganized.
 How should you prepare your defense?
 What will happen if you get convicted?
 What if you did commit the crime?
 What if you accidentally got involved in a criminal enterprise by partnering with an unscrupulous partner or by failing to adhere to regulations that you didn’t even know existed?

 These questions are important, especially in the light of the fact that prosecutors can hit you with multiple charges according to complicated California laws, such as Penal Code Section 550, Insurance Code Section 1871.4, Penal Code Section 3700, and Penal Code Section 118.

 To find a Los Angeles criminal defense attorney who has the wherewithal, specialized knowledge, and track record to serve defendants like you should be your top priority.
-Look to Mr. Michael Kraut of Los Angeles’ Kraut Law Group.
+Look to Mr. Michael Kraut of Los Angeles’ Kraut Criminal & DUI Lawyers.
 Mr. Kraut is Harvard Law School educated, so he has the intelligence and training to provide a top caliber defense even in complicated fraud matters.
 He also has an exceptional track record getting his defendants good results, and he uses his many key relationships to resolve nagging legal issues effectively and fluidly.
 His goal is to help his clients put their charges behind them and rebuild their lives and professional credentials.